andoneve/laurawadden.github.io/tor-hidden-services-for-beginners.md

 ### Setup a local server

-We are going to use nginx because it's simple and has some properties that Apache doesn't that makes it easier to hide the server version.
+We are going to use nginx because it's simple and lightweight.
+Warning!
 This part might get frustrating, but if you stick through it, you are 90% of the way there.

-First, install nginx using homebrew:
+First, install nginx with homebrew:

 ```
 brew install nginx
 ```

-You should see some helpful text that shows where your configuration file (nginx.conf) is:
+You should see some helpful text that shows where your configuration file (**nginx.conf**) is:

 ```
 The default port has been set in /usr/local/etc/nginx/nginx.conf to 8080 so that